 After the fall of the Berlin Wall in 1989, East Berlin joined the idea of staying “always open”.
 But eliminating the closing time was just a part of the puzzle that secured mythical status to Berlin’s club culture in the 1990s.

-The abandoned buildings, such as factories, power plants, warehouses and bunkers, emptied monuments of forgotten industries became homes to non-stop reunification parties celebrating freedom.
+The abandoned buildings, such as factories, power plants, warehouses, and bunkers, the emptied monuments of forgotten industries, became homes to non-stop reunification parties celebrating freedom.

 The young music genre that originated in 1980s Detroit would eventually develop here into what would become known as Berlin techno.